Hereford Mappa Mundi: Contents

 The "T and O" shape does not imply that its creators believed in a flat Earth.
 The spherical shape of the Earth was already known to the ancient Greeks and Romans and the idea was never entirely forgotten even in the Middle Ages, and thus the circular representation may well be considered a conventional attempt at a projection: in spite of the acceptance of a spherical Earth, only the known parts of the Northern Hemisphere were believed to be inhabitable by human beings (see antipodes), so that the circular representation remained adequate.
 The long river on the far right is the River Nile (12), and the T shape is established by the Mediterranean Sea (19-21-25) and the rivers Don (13) and Nile (16).

 It is the earliest known map to depict the mythical St Brendan's Isle, which then appeared on many other maps. including Martin Behaim's Erdapfel of 1492.

-Authorship

-The map is signed by or attributed to one "Richard of Haldingham and Lafford", also known as Richard de Bello, "prebend of Lafford in Lincoln Cathedral".
-However, this attribution isn't completely agreed upon, it being suggested that the exquisite level of detail included in the map could not have been completed by one person.
-Some people believe that the map was originally created by Richard of Haldingham and Lafford and that at his death it passed to his younger cousin, Richard de Bello.
-Once it was in de Bello's possession, de Bello and his patron Richard Swindfield worked on the map.